nikosmar/bcm2835_rust_driver/README.md

 # Rust BCM2835(6/7) HWRNG Linux driver

-The driver was implemented as a part of my Integrated Master's Thesis in Computer Engineering.
+The driver was implemented as a part of my Diploma Thesis in Computer Engineering.

 The aim was to perform a basic evaluation of the advantages and drawbacks of using Rust in Linux kernel modules.